02 Using the graphical user interface Aifeducation - Studio

 Please note that you can create multiple classifiers for different target data based on the same text embedding model.
 Thus, there is no need to create a new text embedding model for a new classifier.
 In particular, you can use the same text embeddings for training different classifiers.

-In the third box (Architecture) you create the architecture of your neural network (Figure 19).
-It is very important that you provide the model’s name and label in the section General.
+It is very important that you provide the model’s name and label in the Control Panel.
 The Model Name is used for internal purposes by the machine while the Model Label is used as a title of your classifiers for other users.
 Thus, the Model Name should not contain any spaces or special characters.
 For Model Label, there are no restrictions.

-Figure 19: Classifier - Creation Part 2 (click image to enlarge)
+Figure 23: Classifier - Creation Part 2 (click image to enlarge)

-- Recurrent Layers: This section allows you to add recurrent layers to your classifier.
+Recurrent Layers: This section allows you to add recurrent layers to your classifier.
 These layers are able to account for the order within a sequence.
 In order to add these layers, just pass the numbers to the input field Reccurent Layers and separate them with a comma or space.
 Every number represents a layer and the number determines the number of neurons.
 Below the field you can see what Aifeducation Studio does with your input.
 This is helpful to avoid invalid specifications of layers.

-- Dense Layers: In this section you can add dense layers to your network.
+Dense Layers: In this section you can add dense layers to your network.
 The process to add layers is similar to the process of recurrent layers.

-- Optimizer: Here you can choose between different optimizers for training.
+Optimizer: Here you can choose between different optimizers for training.

-The next box (Training Settings) contains the setting for training your classifier (Figure 19).
+The next box (Training Settings) contains the setting for training your classifier (Figure 24).
 Going into detail is again beyond the scope of this introduction.
 Here we can only provide an overview.

 Section: General Setting

-- Balance Class Weights: If this option is enabled, the loss is adjusted to the absolute frequencies of the classes/categories according to the ‘Inverse Class Frequency’ method.
+Balance Class Weights: If this option is enabled, the loss is adjusted to the absolute frequencies of the classes/categories according to the ‘Inverse Class Frequency’ method.
 This option should be activated if you have to deal with imbalanced data.

-- Number of Folds: The number of folds used for estimating the performance of your classifier.
+Number of Folds: The number of folds used for estimating the performance of your classifier.

-- Proportion for Validation Sample: The percentage of cases within each fold used as a validation sample.
+Proportion for Validation Sample: The percentage of cases within each fold used as a validation sample.
 This sample is used to determine the state of the model that generalizes best.

-- Epochs: Maximal number of epochs.
+Epochs: Maximal number of epochs.
 During training, the model with the best balanced accuracy is saved and used.

-- Batch Size: The number of cases that should be processed simultaneously.
+Batch Size: The number of cases that should be processed simultaneously.
 Please adjust this value to your machine’s capacities.
 Please note that the batch size can have an impact on the classifier’s performance.

-Section: Balanced Synthetic Cases
+Section: Synthetic Cases

 -